-- a.
-The review boards shall require compliance to a mobility management plan, as approved by the Director of Transportation & Infrastructure, as a condition of any discretionary or administrative permit required for development subject to the conditions of this Section. - b.
-The review boards may require the posting of a bond or other performance guarantee to ensure compliance with the provisions of this section and implementation of an approved mobility management plan.
+a.
+The review boards shall require compliance to a MOBILITY MANAGEMENT plan, as approved by the Director of Mobility, as a condition of any discretionary or

+- administrative permit required for DEVELOPMENT subject to the conditions of this Section. - b.
+The review boards may require the posting of a bond or other performance guarantee to ensure implementation of an approved MOBILITY MANAGEMENT plan and compliance with the provisions of this section.